equinix/messaging-gateway-templates/README.md

    pip install pytest-asyncio
    ```
+3. Java Templates
+- Download and import the Java Template project into the Java IDE of your choice - Intellij IDEA or Eclipse IDE
+- Run the below script from with the parent folder \template_java_v1
+  mvn install
+- Ensure all the dependent libraries are successful installed under ‘External Libraries’ of your project.

 ## How to Run Test Client
 1. Navigate to test/TestClient and run on individual tests to submit orders.
-2. After creating an order, take note of the ServicerId displayed in the console, and replace ORDER_NUMBER constant in TestClient.js.
+2. After creating an order, take note of the ServicerId displayed in the console, and replace ORDER_NUMBER constant in TestClient
 3. Output will be displayed in the console.